Pigeon Key

+Much of the 1978 television film Hunters of the Reef was shot on Pigeon Key.
 Pigeon Key was one of the locations for the "Bal Harbor Institute" in the 1995 series of Flipper.
 It was seen in three episodes during season one including the pilot episode.
 It was also the site of the Finish Line of The Amazing Race 18 "Unfinished Business" in 2011.

 Pigeon Key Historic District

 The Pigeon Key Historic District is a U.S. historic district (designated as such on March 16, 1990) located on Pigeon Key in Florida.
 The district is off U.S. 1 at mile marker 45.
 It contains 11 historic buildings and 3 structures.
 The old Seven Mile Bridge (closed to vehicular traffic) crosses over the island and has a pedestrian exit ramp going to the island.